Ohio State vs. Michigan State NCAA Football Odds, Plays and Insights | November 20, 2021

 Ohio State Stats and Trends

-- Ohio State has played 10 games, with six wins against the spread.
+- In Ohio State's 10 games this season, it has six wins against the spread.

-- The Buckeyes have been favored by 19 points or more five times this season and are 4-1 ATS in those matchups.
+- The Buckeyes have an ATS record of 4-1 in their five games when favored by 19 points or more so far this season.

-- Ohio State's games this year have hit the over on six of 10 set point totals (60%).
+- Ohio State's games this year have gone over the point total six times in 10 opportunities (60%).

 - The Buckeyes rack up 550.0 yards per game, 106.0 more yards than the 444.0 the Spartans give up per outing.

-- Ohio State is 6-4 against the spread and 9-1 overall when the team amasses over 444.0 yards.
+- In games that Ohio State totals more than 444.0 yards, the team is 6-4 against the spread and 9-1 overall.

 - The Buckeyes have eight giveaways this season, while the Spartans have 16 takeaways .